apmitchell18/dql-hot-lab-guides/DQL HOT 2 - DQL in Practice/content/03_DQL_Bizevents/index.md

 There are many ways the Summarize command can be used to manipulate the captured data to perform analysis.

-#### Using the summarize command and the available fields (Account ID and Amount), write a query to provide the following:
+#### Using the summarize command and the available fields (accountId and amount), write a query to provide the following:
 - The total amount of money deposited by each user.
 - The total number of deposit transactions initiated by each user.
 - Order the list to show the users who have deposited the most amount of money first.